2026-2027 Course Selection will be open Feb.3 until Mar.3, 2026

 Students will conclude their semester's work with a pitch of their business idea.

-This class is geared towards students interested in pursuing or learning more about business and finance.
+This class is geared towards students interested in pursuing or learning more about business, finance, and management.

-Students will learn management aspects of a business, how to analyze financial statements through case studies and create a diversified investment portfolio.
+Students will learn management aspects of a business, how to analyze financial statements, and cost analysis of products (how does the price of a product/service come about).

 Open to Grade 11 and 12 students.